eksldpffk/Grip-Aware-Riemannian-MPC-for-Vehicle-Planning/README.md

   ds^2 = dx^T dx
   $$

-  The same state change has the same geometric cost everywhere.
+  The same state change therefore has the same geometric length everywhere.
-  This means the geometry does not know whether the vehicle still has a large grip margin or is already close to tire saturation.
+  Tire-grip limits can still be added as constraints or penalties, but they remain **external to the geometry itself**.

   **Riemannian MPC**